sneakysneak/docs/pages/connector-authentication/dynamics-crm-online.md

 'https://yourCyclrInstance/v1.0/account/connectors/DYNAMICS_ACCOUNT_CONNECTOR_ID/properties'
 ```

-After successfully creating the account connector property, you can get a one-time sign-in token and call _/UpdateAccountConnectorOAuth_ to complete the user challenge.
+After successfully creating the Account Connector Property, you can get a one-time sign-in token and call _/UpdateAccountConnectorOAuth_ to complete the user challenge.

 FAQ
 ---